Iuliean/PiThermostatCPP/README.md

 You need to install `boost` first with `sudo apt install build-essential libboost-all-dev` after that a simple ` make ` should do the trick.
 The output it's in `build/`

+If you wish to make it more permanent use `sudo make install` this will move the `build` folder into `/opt/RPIThermostat` and it will also move `libwiringPi.so` and `RPIThermostat.service` to `/usr/lib` and `/etc/systemd/system/`.
+Then you can use `systemctl` to start/stop/enable/disable the service

 # Build Folder Structure

 ```